 My family wasn’t vegetarian but the authentic ones my mother made for us were only vegetables and a little bit of cheese.

-I never actually knew chicken or meat filled enchiladas existed until I saw them at a Mexican restaurant in the US.
+I never actually knew chicken enchiladas or meat filled enchiladas existed until I saw them at a Tex-Mex restaurant in the US.
 My mind was blown.
 Though I would order them (before going meatless), they never quite tasted as good as the ones my mom made for us.

 But the really great thing about enchiladas is that you can stuff with anything you like.
 Make them vegetarian or make them vegan, so many options.